Competition between service providers with strategic resource allocation: application to network slicing: Model

 Each NST provides service to users based on the resource allocation agreed with the InP, according to the description made above.
 Pricing for the service provision consists of a flat-rate price $p_i$.
 We assume that variable costs incurred by the NSTs are zero, so that only fixed costs are incurred.
 Furthermore, since the fixed costs are not relevant to the weight decision made by the NSTs, they are not included in the analysis.

+In our model, the user choice is the choice of one of the NSTs in $\mathcal{S}$.
 We use a discrete-choice model for the modeling of the users' choices, which is frequently used in econometrics~\cite{ben-akiva1985}.
 Specifically, given a discrete set of options, the utility of a user $u \in \mathcal{U}^{(j)}$ making the choice $i$ is assumed to be equal to $v^{(j)}_i + \kappa_{u,i}$: the term $v^{(j)}_i$ encompasses the objective aspects of option $i$ and is the same for all users in $\mathcal{U}^{(j)}_i$, while $\kappa_{u,i}$ is an unobserved user-specific value that is modeled on the global level as a random variable.
-From the distribution of these i.i.d. variables, one can compute the probability that a user selects option $i$, and when the user population size is sufficiently large, this corresponds to the proportion of users making that choice.
-In our model, the user choice is the choice of one of the NSTs in $\mathcal{S}$.
+From the distribution of these i.i.d. variables, one can compute the probability that a user selects option $i$, and when the user population size is sufficiently large, this is a good approximation of the proportion of users making that choice.

 To model the objective part of the users' utility, each subscriber pays the price $p_i$ to NST~$i$, and receives service in cell~$j$ supported by an amount of resources $r^{(j)}_i$.
+Our model focuses primarily on elastic traffic, where the users can adapt to the available amount of resources and their utility is an increasing and concave function of the amount of resources received.
+Such utility function reflects the fact that user satisfaction increases with the amount of resources received, but exhibits diminishing returns.
 Following~\cite{maille2014}, we propose

-Firstly, the higher the amount of resources supporting the service, the higher the utility the user derives from it.
-More specifically, utility depends logarithmically on the amount of resources, as there is increasing evidence that user experience and satisfaction in telecommunication scenarios follow logarithmic laws~\cite{reichl2011}.
+Firstly, utility depends logarithmically on the amount of resources, as there is increasing evidence that user experience and satisfaction in telecommunication scenarios follow logarithmic laws~\cite{reichl2011}.
 Secondly, the dependence on the price is through a negative logarithm, instead; or in other words, the ratio $r^{(j)}_i/p_i$ is proposed to be the relevant magnitude for the utility.
 And thirdly, $\mu > 0$ is a sensitivity parameter.

 To model the unobserved user-specific part of the utility, following the literature on discrete-choice models, we assume that each user-specific random variable $\kappa_{u,i}$ follows a Gumbel distribution of mean 0 and parameter $\nu$.
 The choice of the Gumbel distribution allows us to obtain a logistic function, as shown below.